Zelda64Recomp/Zelda64Recomp/BUILDING.md

 ```

 ## 3. Creating the ELF file & decompressed ROM
 You will need to build [this commit](https://github.com/zeldaret/mm/tree/23beee0717364de43ca9a82957cc910cf818de90) of the Majora's Mask decompilation.
 Follow their build instructions to generate the ELF file and decompressed ROM.
-While building you may get the following build error:
+However, while building you may get the following build error:
 ```bash
 RuntimeError: 'jr' instruction does not have an 'jump label' field
 ```

 To fix this you will have to modify the problematic file `tools/disasm/disasm.py` at line 1115.
-Replace the line:
+This issue is due to a bug in this specific commit of the decomp project and will be resolved once we update the project to a more recent commit.
+To fix it, replace the line:
 ```diff
 - elif insn.isJump():
 + elif insn.isJumpWithAddress():